This article has links to products and services we love, which we may make commission from.

 The festival features lovely floral beauty all around Epcot, with your favorite characters as topiary displays for perfect photo ops.

-The Disney Parks are a great location for families looking to find the magic of spring break in Orlando, and timing it for the Epcot flower show is just a bonus!
+The Disney Parks are a great location for families looking to find some magic, and timing your trip for the Epcot flower show is just a bonus!

 Spring Break Science Camp